Clarity SaaS Upgrade

 - Note that reporting content is not copied by this process and should be moved manually if necessary

-- Perform Regression Testing
+- Perform Regression Testing (as needed)

 - Update non-standard components and other issues

 - Engage appropriate resources to update custom components (reports, interfaces, extracts…) if needed